leenabdulkareemcs/Cyber-Security-Portfolio-/windows-smb-rdp-lab/Lab07_BITS-Jobs-Review.md

 - press `q` to quit

 ## Commands to know (Ep.2)
-ls
+- ls
-ls -la
+- ls -la
-ls --help
+- ls --help
-man ls
+- man ls

-## What to do first in this lab (to complete tasks fast)
+## What to do first in this lab
 pwd
-ls
+- ls
-ls -la
+- ls -la
-ls --help
+- ls --help
-man ls
+- man ls